xamry/notes/Data Engineering/OLAP.md

 Dicing provides a more detailed and focused view of the data by narrowing down the analysis based on multiple criteria.

 ## Pivot (rotate)
 In Pivot, you rotate the data axes to provide a alternate presentation of data.
+It involves changing the orientation or structure of the cube to provide different perspectives on the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzMzMjU0MzEsMTM3Nzc4MTU1NiwyNz
+eyJoaXN0b3J5IjpbLTE5MTk3MTcyNTcsMTM3Nzc4MTU1NiwyNz
 c5NzY1NjYsMTIyMzEwMTg0MCwtMTk0NjYwMDgwMywyMzc0OTIy
 MSwtMTQ0MDYxNTM4NSwtMjE1NDMyNTQ0LDE0Njc2MTAxMjQsNT
 A1NTM3MjQwLDM2ODI1OTgzLDE3OTE1NjI1MDYsLTIwODg3NDY2